Most of us know our camera’s resolution the decimal place. But when it comes to using those megapixels, we sometimes fall short.

 What Is a Megapixel?

 Digital images come from thousands of tiny tiles capturing light and colour.
-The more pixels, the better the image resolution.
+The more pixels, the better the photo resolution.

-Image resolution relates primarily to the images’ print size.
+Photo resolution relates to the images’ print size.
 It also refers to the amount of detail the photograph or image has when viewed at 100% on a computer monitor.

-The megapixel size of the image is just one aspect relating to the quality of photographs you can capture with a particular camera.
+The megapixel size of the image is one aspect of quality.
 The camera sensor, processor and even the quality of the lens you are using play a part.

 Do More Megapixels Mean a Better Image?

-A 6-megapixel camera will give you enough resolution and image quality to create a powerful 4×5″ print.
+A 6-megapixel camera will give you enough resolution to create a 4×5″ print.

 If you would like to work out the pixel size of your camera, or the resolution of your images, you can look at the information from one of your images.
 I use a Canon 7D, and that gives me an image of 5,184 x 3,456 pixels.

-This means the maximum resolution of my camera is just under 18 megapixels.
+This means the max resolution of my camera is just under 18 megapixels.

 There are a few reasons why you would want an image with a higher resolution.
 The most important reason is cropping.
 Most of the time, you will find you do not capture exactly what you wanted.